Orion-AI-Lab/Hephaestus/README.md

 To modify the augmentation set as well as the settings for MoCoV2, edit the respective configuration files in config/augmentations and config/method/mocov2.

-To initialize the training procedure run:
+To initiate the training procedure run:
 ```python
 python main.py
 ```